Best Cashback Credit Cards in January 2026

 $0

-The Capital One Savor Cash Rewards Credit Card offers some of the best cashback rewards for dining and entertainment.
+The Capital One Savor Cash Rewards Credit Card offers some of the best cashback rewards for dining and entertainment — regardless of whether you like to go out to restaurants and see shows or stay in and binge Netflix.

 Other perks include: